Lighten Your Workload

 Identify the Outcome

-List the tasks that could be delegated.
-As you make the list, imagine the relief you’ll experience when that task is no longer a part of your daily routine.
+As you make the list, imagine the relief you’ll experience when that specific task is no longer a part of your daily routine.
 As a result, what becomes possible?

 Define the Steps to Achieve the Outcome